Federalism in Canada: Origins

 The foundations of Canadian federalism were laid at the Quebec Conference of 1864.
 The Quebec Resolutions were a compromise between those who wanted sovereignty vested in the federal government and those who wanted it vested in the provinces.
 The compromise based the federation on the constitution of the British Empire, under which the legal sovereignty of imperial power was modified by the conventions of colonial responsible government, making colonies of settlement (such as those of British North America) self-governing in domestic affairs.
 A lengthy political process ensued before the Quebec Resolutions became the British North America Act 1867.
 This process was dominated by John A. Macdonald, who joined British officials in attempting to make the federation more centralized than that envisaged by the Resolutions.

 The resulting constitution was couched in more centralist terms than intended.
 As prime minister, Macdonald tried to exploit this discrepancy to impose his centralist ideal against chief opponent Oliver Mowat.
 In a series of political battles and court cases from 1872 to 1896, (Note: The federal regulation of trade and commerce was circumscribed by the provincial property and civil rights power as a result of Citizen's Insurance Co. v.
 Parsons, disallowance and reservation of provincial statutes was curtailed as a political consequence of McLaren v.
 Caldwell, and the double aspect doctrine was introduced into Canadian jurisprudence via Hodge v.
 The Queen.
 Not all rulings, however, went in the provinces' favour.
 Russell v.
 The Queen established the right of the federal parliament to make laws applicable in the provinces if those laws relate to a concern that exists in all jurisdictions of the country and in Royal Bank of Canada v.
 The King the provinces were held not to possess the power to affect extraprovincial contract rights.
 Pith and substance, used to determine under which crown a given piece of legislation falls, was introduced in Cushing v.
 Dupuy.)
 Mowat reversed Macdonald's early victories and entrenched the co-ordinated sovereignty which he saw in the Quebec Resolutions.
 In 1888, Edward Blake summarized that view: "[It is] a federal as distinguished from a legislative union, but a union composed of several existing and continuing entities ...
 [The provinces are] not fractions of a unit but units of a multiple.
 The Dominion is the multiple and each province is a unit of that multiple ..."
 The accession of Wilfrid Laurier as prime minister inaugurated a new phase of constitutional consensus, marked by a more-egalitarian relationship between the jurisdictions.
-The federal government's quasi-imperial powers of disallowance and reservation, which Macdonald abused in his efforts to impose a centralised government, fell into disuse.
+The federal government's quasi-imperial powers of disallowance and reservation, which Macdonald used in his efforts to impose a centralised government, fell into disuse.